Insurance makes wealth grow faster: Introduction

 In fact, since different people have different wealths or different utility functions or both, the change in the expectation value of utility experienced by one party is almost unrestricted by the change experienced by the other party.
-This is problematic and led \citet[p.~918]{Kelly1956} to comment that the utility paradigm is ``too general to shed any light on the specific problems''.
+This is problematic and led \citet[p.~918]{Kelly1956} to comment that the utility paradigm is {\it ``too general to shed any light on the specific problems''}.
 The paradigm affords too much freedom by appealing to individual differences and by allowing too broad a class of utility functions.
-As in any paradigm, generality comes at the expense of predictive power, and in the case of the utility paradigm, the predictive power is often limited to the point of practical uselessness.
-Utility theory dominates formal economics but plays no major role in practical actuarial work\footnote{Limiting the likelihood of default is a more powerful idea in the field, for instance to set insurance fees.}.
+As in any paradigm, generality comes at the expense of predictive power.
+In the case of the utility paradigm, the predictive power is often limited to the point of practical uselessness.
+Utility theory dominates formal economics but plays no major role in practical actuarial work, where limiting the likelihood of the insurer's insolvency is the paradigmatic idea.\footnote{This approach, known as ruin theory, originated outside economics at the start of the $20^\text{th}$ century \citep{Lundberg1903} and remained there.
+Indeed, \citet[p.~134]{Arrow1971} remarked that {\it ``Insurance is an item of considerable importance in the economies of advanced nations, yet it is fair to say that economic theorists have had little to say about it, and insurance theory has developed with virtually no reference to the basic economic concepts of utility and productivity.''}}

-\subsection{Treatment 2: the time paradigm}
+\subsubsection{Treatment 2 -- the time paradigm}